justTJ271/Age-and-Gender-Detection/README.md

-# Age-and-Gender-Detection
+# Age and Gender Detection through Images

-Age and gender detection from images using deep learning.
+This project detects **age** and **gender** from facial images using deep learning.
+Developed in Python using OpenCV and TensorFlow/Keras, trained on the [UTKFace Dataset](https://www.kaggle.com/datasets/jangedoo/utkface-new).